-There are two parts to this statement - one that predicts the behavior of stationary objects and the other that predicts the behavior of moving objects.
+There are two clauses or parts to this statement - one that predicts the behavior of stationary objects and the other that predicts the behavior of moving objects.
 The two parts are summarized in the following diagram.

 The behavior of all objects can be described by saying that objects tend to "keep on doing what they're doing" (unless acted upon by an unbalanced force).
 If at rest, they will continue in this same state of rest.
 If in motion with an eastward velocity of 5 m/s, they will continue in this same state of motion (5 m/s, East).
 If in motion with a leftward velocity of 2 m/s, they will continue in this same state of motion (2 m/s, left).
 The state of motion of an object is maintained as long as the object is not acted upon by an unbalanced force.
 All objects resist changes in their state of motion - they tend to "keep on doing what they're doing."

 There is an important condition that must be met in order for the first law to be applicable to any given motion.
 The condition is described by the phrase "... unless acted upon by an unbalanced force."
 As the long as the forces are not unbalanced - that is, as long as the forces are balanced - the first law of motion applies.
 This concept of a balanced versus and unbalanced force will be discussed in more detail later in Lesson 1.

 Suppose that you filled a baking dish to the rim with water and walked around an oval track making an attempt to complete a lap in the least amount of time.
 The water would have a tendency to spill from the container during specific locations on the track.
 In general the water spilled when:

 - the container was at rest and you attempted to move it